KaotoIO/kaoto.io/content/docs/add_dsl.md

   |value| Actual value of the property, once the user fills it.|
   |defaultValue| Default value to use if `value` is empty.|

-Make sure your `Kind` is unique or compatible with the services that use the same `Kind`.